Diversity of symptom phenotypes in SARS-CoV-2 community infections observed in multiple large datasets: Acknowledgments

-{}\textbf{Data and materials availability:} Datasets are too sensitive for public release, and can be accessed by researchers through secure research environments. \textit{SAIL acknowledgement:} This study makes use of anonymised data held in the Secure Anonymised Information Linkage (SAIL) Databank. \textit{ONS acknowledgement:} This work contains statistical data from ONS which is Crown Copyright.
+\textit{SAIL acknowledgement:} This study makes use of anonymised data held in the Secure Anonymised Information Linkage (SAIL) Databank. \textit{ONS acknowledgement:} This work contains statistical data from ONS which is Crown Copyright.
 The use of the ONS statistical data in this work does not imply the endorsement of the ONS in relation to the interpretation or analysis of the statistical data.
 This work uses research datasets which may not exactly reproduce National Statistics aggregates.
 We would like to acknowledge all the data providers who make anonymised data available for research.
-Code and datasets that have been approved for publication are available at: https://github.com/martyn1fyles/COVIDSymptomsAnalysisPublic